leandrofroes/gftrace/README.md

 ## **Future features:**

 - [x] Support inspection of 32 bits files.
+- [x] Add support to files calling functions via the "IAT jmp table" instead of the API call directly in asmstdcall.
 - [ ] Send the tracing log output to a file by default to make it better to filter.
 Currently there's no separation between the target file and gftrace output.
 An alternative is redirect gftrace output to a file using the command line.
-- [ ] Add support to files calling functions via the "IAT jmp table" instead of the API call directly in asmstdcall.

 ## :warning: **Warning**

 * The tool inspects the target binary dynamically and it means the file being traced is executed.
 If you're inspecting a malware or an unknown software please make sure you do it in a controlled environment.
 * Golang programs can be very noisy depending the file and/or function being traced (e.g. VirtualAlloc is always called multiple times by the runtime package, CreateFileW is called multiple times before a call to CreateProcessW, etc).
-The tool ignores the Golang runtime initialization noise but after that it's up to the user decide what functions are better to filter in each scenario.
+The tool ignores the Golang runtime initialization noise but after that it's up to the user to decide what functions are better to filter in each scenario.
-* The tool is not a replacement for API monitor or any other API monitoring tool.
-It's just an alternative for Golang binaries specifically.

 ## **License**